1823 Tennessee gubernatorial election

-The 1823 Tennessee gubernatorial election was held between 7 and 8 August 1823 in order to elect the Governor of Tennessee.
+The 1823 Tennessee gubernatorial election was held between August 7 and 8, 1823 in order to elect the Governor of Tennessee.
 Democratic-Republican nominee and incumbent Governor William Carroll easily won re-election as he ran nearly unopposed.

 General election

-On election day, 7 August 1823, Democratic-Republican candidate William Carroll won re-election by a margin of 39,828 votes against a number of scattering votes, thereby retaining Democratic-Republican control over the office of Governor.
-Carroll was sworn in for his second term on 1 October 1823.
+On election day, August 7, 1823, Democratic-Republican candidate William Carroll won re-election by a margin of 39,828 votes against a number of scattering votes, thereby retaining Democratic-Republican control over the office of Governor.
+Carroll was sworn in for his second term on October 1, 1823.